 - Reach out to a willing audience, keeping in mind the socio-economic and personality traits listed above

-- Tie in the social benefits to giving, like publishing a donor list or hosting a event where donations are recognized
+- Tie in the social benefits to give, like publishing a donor list or hosting an event where donations are recognized

 According to you, what makes a person Philanthropic?
 Leave behind your thoughts in the comments section below.
 Also, subscribe with us and stay tuned for more awesome posts.